Festivals & Events

 Kawahira is a 15-minute bus or car ride from Gotsu Station on the Sanin Line.

 A tiny village surrounding rice paddies, the festival site can't be missed.

 When to go

-Kawahira Hanataue is from 10 a.m. until 2 p.m. on the last Sunday of May.
+Kawahira Hanataue runs from 10 a.m. until 2 p.m. on the last Sunday of May.

-As in times past, this is still a purely agricultural area, and the festival is held for the local community.
+As in times past, Kawahira remains an agricultural area, and the festival is primarily held for the local community.
 However, don't let this deter you.
 Guests are welcomed and honored in this festival.
-Head there early, the festival starts at 10 a.m. and finishes in the early afternoon.
+Head there early; the festival starts at 10 a.m. and finishes in the early afternoon.

 What to expect

 Firstly, a group of black oxen arrives led by a masked "fool."
 Then, several large groups of musicians playing a variety of traditional instruments and singers arrive.
 At the end are the saotome, or young maidens, wearing colorful and traditional outfits.